Introduction to Blockchain Technology

 - This requires research and skill.
 So, the very first hurdle is knowledge and understanding.

-- Coming up with ways of adopting Blockchain technology along with traditional mechanism (like in banking sector) is difficult.
+- Coming up with ways of adopting Blockchain technology along with traditional mechanisms (like in the banking sector) is difficult.

 - There is no global standard on how Blockchain must act!
 All we know is – how it works.